Alphonsus J. Donlon: Formation and teaching

 Donlon entered the Jesuit order on October 11, 1889.
 He proceeded to Frederick, Maryland, where he completed his novitiate in 1891.
 That year, he began his two years of study of the classics in Frederick, and followed it with three years philosophy and science, which he completed in 1895.
 Following his studies, he returned to Georgetown College in 1895, where he assumed a teaching position in physics, mechanics, geology, and astronomy.
 It was during this time as a teacher that he gained the informal title of "father of Georgetown athletics."
 As the faculty director of athletics, he coached all of Georgetown's teams, which went on to be highly successful.

 Donlon remained at Georgetown until 1900, when he left for Woodstock College in Maryland to study theology.
 On June 28, 1903, he was ordained a priest by Cardinal James Gibbons at Woodstock College, and he completed his theological studies in 1904.
 From there, he went to Poughkeepsie, New York, to fulfill his tertianship under Fr.
 Pardow, which lasted until 1905.
 Donlon then returned again to Georgetown, where he resumed his teaching.
 In 1906, he left again for Woodstock, where he taught physics until 1911.
-On February 2, 1907, he attained gradus and professed his solemn vows to the Society of Jesus.
+On February 2, 1907, he attained the status of gradus and professed his solemn vows in the Society of Jesus.

 Georgetown University

 On October 10, 1911, Donlon was appointed the socius, or principal advisor, to the provincial superior of the Maryland Province of the Jesuits.
 After remaining in this position for more than a year, he was appointed the president of Georgetown University on January 23, 1912, succeeding Joseph J. Himmel.
 His style of leadership was one of ample delegation of responsibilities to subordinates and considerable deference to their judgment, some attributing it to his natural passivity and lack of any particular aptitude for the presidency.

 Among his accomplishments as president was establishing a strong alumni association across the country.
 He also oversaw the unveiling of the statue of Bishop John Carroll in 1912.
 Another of Donlon's marks on Georgetown was his proposal to start a "school of Political and Social Science," which would include a "school of diplomacy" and would be connected with Georgetown Law School.
 He presented his proposal to the Jesuit consultors on March 31, 1913, who approved; he subsequently submitted his proposal to the Jesuit curia in Rome, but no action was taken.
 Though this proposal did not materialize until after his presidency, his proposition ultimately led to the creation of the School of Foreign Service.
-Donlon remained as president of Georgetown until May 1, 1918, when he requested provincial superior to relieve him of the office by a Jesuit with greater vitality.
+Donlon remained as president of Georgetown until May 1, 1918, when he requested the provincial superior to relieve him of the office by a Jesuit with greater vitality.
 He was succeeded by John B. Creeden.